 Questions and answers about aluminum

-What exactly are aluminum and bauxite?
+What are aluminum and bauxite?

-Is rainforest being destroyed for aluminum?
+Is rainforest destroyed for aluminum?

-Why is aluminum production hazardous?
+Why is aluminum production dangerous?

 How does aluminum production impact the climate?